Crypto-TII/CryptographicEstimators/docs/github/tests.md

 Notice that you do not have to specify any algorithm in this configuration file, as this is all done automatically.

+## Sage Docker Environment for KAT Development and Debugging

+For advanced KAT development, debugging, or SageMath-based exploration, a dedicated Sage Dockerfile is provided in the `tests/` directory.
+This environment is not used by the CI, but is intended for local development and debugging.

+The following Makefile commands are available:

+- `make docker-sage-build`: Build the Sage Docker image.
+- `make docker-sage-repl`: Launch a Sage REPL with the library already installed.
+- `make docker-sage-shell`: Open an interactive shell (sh) within the Sage container.
+- `make docker-sage-generate-kat`: Generate Known Answer Test (KAT) values (this may take some time).

+This is especially useful for writing or debugging external KAT estimators, or for exploring the library in a Sage environment.

+For more details, see [PR #259](https://github.com/Crypto-TII/CryptographicEstimators/pull/259).